andruhon/AndroidReadXLSX/README.md

 * http://blog.kondratev.pro/2014/09/further-to-my-post-from-yesterday-on.html
 * http://blog.kondratev.pro/2014/09/reading-xlsx-on-android-3.html

+##Known issues
+It fails to create a new XLSX file with a new sheet.
+Workaround is in keeping pre-created blank XLSX in app assets and using this file as templates.
+Populating/writing existing files with existing sheets works fine.

 ##Donate / help
 I don't ask for a donation, but you can join me on the LinkedIN in and endorse my Java skill if you find this hack useful: https://nz.linkedin.com/pub/andrei-kondratev/51/445/635